Nazmussakib247/Gits-and-Glory/README.md

 To get the most out of this repository:

-1. Start from `01_Git_Basic` and progress numerically through each directory.
+1. Start from **`01_Git_Basic`** and progress numerically through each directory.
 2. Read the Markdown files and try the examples provided.
 3. Practice the commands in your local Git environment to reinforce understanding.

 ---

 ## 🎯 Objective

-This repository aims to provide a clear, accessible, and beginner-friendly pathway for anyone looking to master Git.
-Whether you're a student, developer, or enthusiast—this guide is for you.
+This repository aims to provide a **clear, accessible, and beginner-friendly pathway** for anyone looking to master Git.
+Whether you're a **student, developer, or enthusiast**—this guide is for you.

 ---